What if the axe has already fallen?

 4.30pm 15 May 2026,

-It’s a fairly important anniversary, marking exactly four weeks have passed since the day of this self-imposed and pretty unequivocal deadline provided by his learned honour – one which I fully accepted must surely have meant the judge had heard everything he needed to know and was making it clear he’d need only a few days in which to sharped his judicial axe, metaphorically speaking.
+It’s a fairly important anniversary, marking exactly four weeks have passed since the day of this self-imposed and pretty unequivocal deadline provided by his learned honour – one which I fully accepted must surely have meant the judge had heard everything he needed to know and was making it clear he’d need only a few days in which to sharped his judicial axe one way or the other, metaphorically speaking.

-Yet here we are, exactly a month later and my mind has had to accept the possibility – the remotest of possibilities – that the learned, fair and reasonable jurist might rule in my favour after all!
+And here we are, exactly a month later and my mind has had to accept the possibility – the remotest of possibilities – that our learned jurist might rule in my favour after all!
 And I’ll be up for the cost of redoing the book’s cover and the sentiments and forecasts expressed on it.
 And it is true that at this exact point in time, I think my chances have improved slightly, and a favourable appeal outcome is now about the same odds as Delta Goodrem winning this weekend’s Eurovision!

 But then it struck me!
-What if the appeal judge in the District Court handed down his decision, as he predicted back on April 13, within just a few days or just a longer
+What if the appeal judge in the District Court handed down his decision, as he predicted back on April 13, within just a few days or even a week or two later?

-It wouldn’t be the first time in this interesting journey of mine that I’ve been forgotten or ignored.
+And through no fault of his at all, it wouldn’t be the first time in this interesting judicial journey of mine that I’ve been forgotten or ignored or not alerted of something in good court-ordered time.

 Don Gordon-Brown